chazzka/clanekforest/clanek.md

 First, random feature $X$ and a random split point approx. $S  = 16$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right area, feature *Y* was chosen, splitting the area in two parts.
 Observe, that the split point is always located between area-datapoint's minimum and maximum of the given feature.
 As we can see, the theoretical novelty observations get assigned the same *depth* (the value of 3) as a priory known, regular observations.
-After reaching the stopping criterion, the novelty point remains in the same node with a regular datapoint.
+After reaching the stopping criterion, the novelty point remains in the same vertex with a regular datapoint.
 This is true for any depth up until any chosen *max_depth*.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares_outlier.svg)